tgaye/SVM_Iris_Classifier/README.md

 ### Output:

-Mean accuracy of Linear kernel:  0.9952380952380953

-Mean accuracy of RBF kernel:  0.9904761904761906
+Mean accuracy of Linear kernel:  0.9952380952380953 Mean accuracy of RBF kernel:  0.9904761904761906
 Mean accuracy of Polynomial kernel:  0.9095238095238096

 Liner kernel wins!

-### We have a single hyperparameter that we can optimize, namely C.  Done with a for loop from .1 to 1.0(can be higher).
+### We have a single hyperparameter that we can optimize, namely C.
 ```
 C_range=list(np.arange(0.1,1,0.1))
 acc_score=[]